 Q2.
 Ask developers what they know in regards to your website’s mobile users.

 Q3.
-Ask developers to give a commitment about your website’s speed.
+Ask developers to give a commitment to your website’s speed.

 Q4.
 Ask developers to install analytics on your website if you have not installed any already.